Skip to main content

 Hearing

-Hearing loss affects the development of speech and language skills, so it makes sense that speech-language pathologists work with the deaf and those who are otherwise hard of hearing to improve auditory abilities and communication.
+Hearing loss affects the development of speech and language skills, so it makes sense that sspeech-language pathologists work with the deaf and those who are otherwise hard of hearing to support communication — developing listening skills, spoken language, and alternative communication strategies in the context of hearing loss.
 Screening for hearing loss is a regular part of the initial SLP assessment and impairment can affect individuals of all ages.

-Examples of low-tech and high-tech ACC options include:
+Examples of low-tech and high-tech AAC options include:

-SLPs are trained to incorporate ACC into speech therapy to maximize natural language and communication, thereby enhancing and optimizing speech development rather than replacing these skills.
+SLPs are trained to incorporate AAC into speech therapy to maximize natural language and communication, thereby enhancing and optimizing speech development rather than replacing these skills.

 Swallowing

 Imaging can assist SLPs in the diagnosis and treatment of swallowing disorders, particularly when the issue can be visualized as an anatomical impairment.
 Likewise, the physiological function of swallowing mechanics is assessed when difficulty swallowing (dysphagia) is present.
-A speech-language pathologist may conduct swallowing studies to record and observe the throat while different consistencies of liquids to solid foods are consumed.
+A speech-language pathologist may conduct swallowing studies to record and observe throat function as a client consumes liquids and foods of varying consistencies.

 Therapeutic exercises to improve the mechanics of swallowing may be recommended by a speech-language pathologist to help rehabilitate and optimize throat function.
 Improvements in swallowing may have far-reaching implications on the nutritional status of children and adults as well as the social aspects of communication, like eating meals with others.